Azhovan/interview-kit/ReadMe.md

 ## PHP Interview boilerplate kit
-This package will help you to speed up your development if you have been given a technical assignment.
+This package helps you to speed up your development if you have been given a technical assignment.

-following are embedded in this kit:
+Kit features:
 - PHPUnit
 - Laravel ORM and Migrations  (default database is SQLite)
+- Laravel Routings
-- Laravel Routing, Controllers, and validators
+- Laravel Controllers and validators
 - Guzzle Http client
 - Fractal
 - PHP dotenv

-Which looks enough for doing any assignment.

 ### Application configuration